vedderb/vesc_pkg/tnt/README.md

   * when running...
 "RUNNING-" and tiltback reason
   * in traction control/wheelslip...
 "WHEELSLIP"
 * Readme format updated for 6.05
-* Changed the minimum delay between traction control activations from 200ms to
+* Changed the minimum delay between traction control activations from 200ms to 20ms
+* Remove drop condition from traction control deactivation conditions.
+* Drop overhaul
 * **Parameters are unchanged but you may need to shut down and restart VESC Tool app to load new AppUI.**

 ### 1.2